 If you write your rough drafts directly into your new blog post, make sure you save your post frequently as a draft so you don’t lose your hard work.
 Or you may write into Google docs or Word and later you can copy and paste into your blog post.
 Whichever works best for you, just get writing.

-After writing four posts, my brain is tired, but my heart is happy and excited by the productivity.
+After writing three-four posts, my brain is tired, but my heart is happy and excited by the productivity.
 I then celebrate by watching a favorite show on Netflix.
 Gotta celebrate that hard work, right?

 Day 3 (or 4): Proofread and Formatting